Grimsthorpe Castle

 The HX team will be on hand if you have any questions about your ticket.

-The Park and Gardens are open on select days March to October 10.30am – 5.30pm (last entry 4.30pm).
+The Park and Gardens are open on select days from April to September, 10am – 5pm (last entry 4.30pm).
 Grimsthorpe Park spans 3,000 acres and stretches five miles at its widest point.
-Formerly enclosed deer parks are …
+Formerly enclosed deer parks …

 Read more about Grimsthorpe Castle